-Group orientations are held every Thursday at Stone Education Center on JBLM Main 6242 Colorado Ave. at 3:30 PM.
-Contact firstname.lastname@example.org for availability.
+Group orientations are held every Thursday at the CSP Center Bldg 3271, 2nd Division Drive on JBLM-Main .. at 3:30 PM.
+Contact email@example.com for availability.

 Military leaders with a broad spectrum of leadership and multi-echelon operational experience need a transition program that could significantly build their civilian network, and add civilian work experience to their resume.
 Leaders in transition and spouses due to relocation, also need to significantly increase their chances of landing a career that is more in line with their education, experience and current level of pay.
 One of the most effective ways to assist in meeting these goals is through a Fellowship in an actual business.